tropiano4/tropiano-srg/README.md

 * Notes contains pdf notes relevant to some of the tools used in these codes.
 Add anything that does not qualify as a paper or presentation to this folder.
 Also contains sub-folders of LaTeX notes (e.g. the draft of our Magnus paper).

+* Old_codes stores all out-dated codes.
+See the README stored in this folder for documentation.

 * Papers contains all relevant papers and a .bib file for LaTeX citing purposes.

 * Potentials/vsrg_macos contains all Fortran and Perl codes used to create chiral NN potentials.
 See the README in this sub-directory for more information on how to generate potentials.
 Also stores the initial and evolved potentials, momentum and weights arrays, and a Python script for loading and saving called "load_save_potentials.py".